DIY Organic Diaper Rash Cream Recipe

 - Organic virgin first cold pressed Coconut Oil -Oils will lose healing abilities when they are chemically or heat extracted.

 Lavender essential oil is generally regarded as safe for babies, so I keep it simple and just use lavender on my daughter.
 I did a little digging through scholarly articles and science journals on the proven health benefits of lavender essential oil, and here is what I found:

 Studies on lavender essential oil

-- Its antibacterial and antifungal properties are effective against many types of bacteria, especially when antibiotics fail to work, but exactly how is unknown.
+- Its antibacterial and antifungal properties are effective against many types of bacteria, especially when antibiotics fail to work.
 Lavender aromatherapy, is well documented for the treatment of abrasions, burns, stress, headaches, promotion of new cell growth, boosting the immune system, and relieving skin problems and painful muscles .